-So in 2016 I met a Haitian immigrant community that arrived in the South of Brazil looking for better life conditions.
-Whoever saw them perceived sadness, much suffering and a never ending search for some change.
-But I saw beyond looking at those children.
 And thus this portrait project happened, starting from visits to their families, that lived under precarious life conditions.
-Their children, with scarce access to toys and without any conditions to participate in extracurricular activities, begged with their eyes for some attention.
+Their children, with scarce access to toys and without any conditions to participate in extracurricular activities.
+The girls begged with their eyes for some attention.
 We started with some gatherings at their houses to create this bond and playful photographic sessions.
 Their desire to express themselves, to play and be portrayed was latent.

-This work happens in a vivid and spontaneous interaction between the children and me, with the camera ready to shoot.
+This work happens in a vivid and spontaneous interaction between us.
 I consider it very important to get to know whoever I am shooting, to understand his or her story, way of being, dreams and ideas.
-The story of these children’s and teenagers’ lives is marked by courage and resilience against the destruction of their country and their transcontinental travels to find a place in the sun.
-This has taken me to look for an aesthetics capable of evoking these children’s tremendous inner force, contrasted with their fragility and, at the same time, their purity and dreaming nature.
+The story of these girls lives is marked by courage and resilience against the destruction of their country and their transcontinental travels to find a place in the sun.
+This has taken me to look for an aesthetics capable of evoking their tremendous inner force, contrasted with their fragility and, at the same time, their purity and dreaming nature.

-Photographing is, in a certain way, like the act of writing.
-You choose the characters, the scenery, the plot, the narrative, that is, the aesthetics.
-Reflecting upon these perceptions, I realized some affinities with the verbs “to embroider” and “to play”.
+While I was reflecting about the act of photographing I realized some affinities with the verbs “to embroider” and “to play”.
 I think that it is possible to write through the stitches that appear in the revived past.
 The thread is made of memories brought in stories that have the freedom to change the tone, saturation, luminance, exposure, density, intensity, temper, flavour, sound and smell in accordance to the needs felt.
 The possibilities to its direction are infinite, after all, there are many stitches, making it possible to sew them in the most varied forms.

 Technique: Digital photography printed by sublimation on a fabric with a vibrant finish called "cacharrel" (100% polyester) dubbed with twill fabric to get firmness.
 These pictures are part of the serie "Inner Light" and were embroidered by hand with cotton lines.
 In this way, they are unique pieces.
 The whole printing area includes a margin of 7cm wide around the image.
 Its totally size are 63,7cm height by 43,7cm widht ht by 0,5cm depth including the margins.